 Given how little the speed differs between the different cards that the Switch does support, we recommend just ignoring that aspect entirely and just grabbing the cheapest you can find.
 It really doesn't make much difference.

-Besides, the physical cards are almost always slower than a Micro SD card, so no matter the one you go for, you're going to get improved loading speeds.
+Besides, cartridges are almost always slower than Micro SD cards, so no matter which you go for, you're going to get improved loading speeds.

 Where Is The Micro SD Card slot?

-If you are wondering how to go about putting a Micro SD card into your Nintendo Switch to boost your storage, the handy photo above should give you some clues.
+If you're wondering how to go about putting a Micro SD card into your Nintendo Switch, the handy photo above should help.

-To access the Micro SD card slot on your Nintendo Switch, simply pop out the kickstand on the back of the Switch and it will be revealed.
-Inserting a Micro SD card can be a bit fiddly, so you'll want to do it with the logo of the card facing you.
+To access the Micro SD card slot on your Nintendo Switch, simply pop out the kickstand on the back of the Switch.
+Inserting a Micro SD card can be a bit fiddly, so you'll want to do it with the logo facing up.
 Push the card into the slot until it makes a reassuring clicking sound.
-It's easy when you know how, isn't it?

 What Speed Micro SD Card Should I Buy?